tobiasbrummer/resume-me-agent/README.md

 > "Resume me, agent." — Markdown-to-PDF job applications with a coding agent in the loop.

-A small toolkit for writing job applications (cover letter + CV) as Markdown, rendering them to PDF via LaTeX + Fira Sans, and optimizing them for ATS / LLM screening with a coding agent (Claude Code, OpenAI Codex).
+A small toolkit for writing job applications (cover letter + CV) as Markdown, rendering them to PDF via LaTeX, and optimizing them for ATS / LLM screening with a coding agent (Claude Code, OpenAI Codex).
 Built around a single Docker image so the only host dependency is Docker (or Podman).